1. Responsible persons

 9. Your rights as a data subject

-You have the right to request access to personal data about your person from us.
-You particularly have the right to receive a confirmation from us that personal data related to you are processed or not processed by us and to provide further information on the processed data and the processing method pursuant to the relevant GDPR provisions (purpose of processing, personal data category, the duration of the storage, the existence of your right to request a correction, deletion, the limitation on processing or the right to object, the source of personal data and the right to file a complaint).
-If desired we will provide you with a copy of the personal data we are processing about you free of charge.
-In case of a repeated request, we may charge a reasonable fee for providing a copy corresponding to the administrative costs for processing.
+You have the right to request we give you access to personal data concerning you.
+In particular, you have the right to obtain confirmation from us as to whether or not the personal data concerning you are being processed by us, as well as to be provided with further information about the data processed and the manner of processing within the meaning of the relevant provisions of the GDPR (purpose of processing, categories of personal data, recipients, intended storage period, existence of your right to request rectification, erasure, restriction of processing or right to object, source of personal data and the right to lodge a complaint).
+If you request it, we will provide you with a copy of the personal data we process about you free of charge.
+In the case of a repeat request, we may charge a reasonable fee for providing a copy, corresponding to the administrative costs of processing.

-To access your personal data, use your user account or contacts listed in these principles.
+To access your personal information, please use your user account or the contacts listed in this policy.

-You have the right at any time to withdraw consent to the processing of personal data by us on the basis of such consent.
+You have the right to withdraw consent to the processing of personal data processed by us on the basis of this consent at any time.

-You can revoke your consent through your user account or contacts listed in this policy.
+You may withdraw consent by using your user account or the contacts listed in this Policy.

-If you find that personal information about you is inaccurate, you may ask us to correct this information without undue delay.
-If appropriate in terms of the specific circumstances of the case, you may also request the completion of the information we have about you.
+If you find that the personal data we hold about you is inaccurate, you can request that we correct the data without undue delay.
+If it is reasonable, in the particular circumstances of the case, you may also request that we supplement the data we hold about you.

-You may request a correction, limitation of processing or deletion of data through your user account or contacts listed in these principles.
+You can request correction, restriction of processing or deletion of data through your user account or the contacts listed in this Policy.

-You have the right to request immediate deletion of the personal data processed by us that relate to you in the following cases:
+You have the right to request that we erase the personal data we process concerning you without undue delay in the following cases:

-- If you revoke your consent to personal data processing, and there is no other legitimate reason for our processing that would prevail over your right to deletion;
+- If you withdraw your consent to the processing of your personal data and there is no other legitimate reason, on our part, for processing it that overrides your right to erasure;

 - if you object to the processing of personal data (see below);

-- Your personal data is no longer needed for the purposes for which we have gathered or otherwise processed them;
+- Your personal data is no longer needed for the purposes for which we collected or otherwise processed it;

-- the personal data has been unlawfully processed by us;
+- personal data has been unlawfully processed by us;

-- the personal data was gathered in connection with the provision of information society services to a person below the age of 18;
+- personal data has been collected by us in connection with the offer of company information services to a person under the age of 18;

-- personal data must be deleted to comply with the legal obligation laid down in European Union law or Czech law applicable to us.
+- the personal data must be erased in order to comply with a legal obligation under European Union law or Czech law that applies to us.

-You may request a deletion in these cases through your user account or contacts listed in these principles.
+You can request deletion in these cases by using your user account or the contacts listed in this Policy.

 - For the exercise of the right to freedom of expression and information;

-- due to public interest in the field of public health;
+- for reasons of public interest in the field of public health;

-- for purposes of archiving due to public interest, for scientific or historical research purposes or for statistical purposes, where the deletion of data would probably disrupt or seriously jeopardize the attainment of the objectives of the mentioned processing;
+- for archiving purposes in the public interest, for scientific or historical research purposes or for statistical purposes, where the erasure of the data is likely to prevent or seriously jeopardize the achievement of the purposes of that processing;

-You have the right to limit the processing of your personal data in the following cases:
+You have the right to have us restrict the processing of your personal data where:

-- you deny the accuracy of your personal information.
-In this case, the limitation is valid for the period required to verify the accuracy of the personal data.
+- You contest the accuracy of the personal data.
+In this case, the restriction applies for the time necessary to verify the accuracy of the personal data.

-- We no longer need your personal data for the purposes for which we processed it, but you are required to identify, exercise or defend legal claims;
+- We no longer need your personal data for the purposes for which we processed it, but you require it for the establishment, exercise or defence of legal claims;

-- you object to the processing (see below).
-In this case, the limitation applies for a period until it is verified that the legitimate reasons on our side outweigh your legitimate reasons.
+- You object to the processing (see below).
+In this case, the restriction applies for a period of time until it is verified that the legitimate reasons on our side outweigh your legitimate reasons.

-When the processing of personal data is limited, we may process your personal data (with the exception of its storage) only with your consent or for the purpose of determining, enforcing or defending our legal rights, for the protection of the rights of another natural or legal person or for reasons of significant public interest or a Member State.
-As mentioned above, you can request processing restrictions through your user account or contacts listed in this policy.
+At the time of restriction of processing of personal data, we may only process your personal data (except for storage) with your consent or for the establishment, exercise or defence of our legal claims, for the protection of the rights of another natural or legal person or for reasons of important public interest pertaining to the Union or a Member State.
+As stated above, you can request a restriction on processing through your user account or the contacts listed in this Policy.

 You have the right to object to the processing of your personal data in the following cases:

-- In case that the personal data is being processed because the processing is necessary to fulfill a task executed in the public interest or in the act of a public authority to which we are entrusted or for the purposes of our legitimate interests and you object to the processing, unless we can demonstrate serious legitimate reasons for processing that outweigh your interests, rights and freedoms, or to determine, exercise or defend our legal rights.
+- Where personal data is processed for a reason where the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in us or for the purposes of our legitimate interests and you object to the processing, we may not further process the personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of our legal claims.

-- If the personal data is processed for direct marketing purposes and you object to the processing, we will no longer process personal data for this purpose.
+- If personal data is processed for direct marketing purposes and you object to the processing, we will no longer process the personal data for these purposes.

-- If your personal data is processed for the purposes of scientific or historical research or for statistical purposes, we will not further process it unless the processing is necessary to fulfill a task executed for reasons of public interest.
+- If your personal data is processed for scientific or historical research purposes or for statistical purposes, we will not process it further unless the processing is necessary for the performance of a task carried out for reasons of public interest.

-You can submit an objection through your user account or contacts listed in this policy.
+You may submit an objection through your user account or the contacts listed in this Policy.

-In case we process your personal data based on your consent or for the reasons that it is necessary to comply with the Contract concluded between us, you are entitled to obtain from us the personal data related to you and that you have provided us in a structured, commonly used and machine-readable format, if personal data are processed by us.
-You have the right to transfer this data to another data controller or to require us to provide this information directly to another data controller if this is technically feasible.
-You may obtain your personal information through your user account or contacts listed in this policy.
+If we process your personal data on the basis of your consent or because it is necessary for the performance of a contract concluded between us, you have the right to obtain from us the personal data concerning you that you have provided to us in a structured, commonly used and machine-readable format, if the personal data is processed by us in this way.
+You have the right to transfer this data to another data controller or to request that we provide this data directly to another data controller, if technically feasible.
+You can obtain your personal data through your user account or the contacts listed in this policy.

 We do not use personal data for automated decision-making.

-If it is probable that a breach of our security will be a high risk for your rights and freedoms, we will immediately notify you of this breach.
-If proper technical or organizational measures have been used to process your personal data, ensuring e.g. incomprehensibility for an unauthorized person, or we would ensure by means of additional measures that a high risk will not occur, that we are not obliged to inform you about the breach.
+If a breach of our security is likely to result in a high risk to your rights and freedoms, we will notify you of the breach without undue delay.
+If appropriate technical or organizational measures have been applied to the processing of your personal data, for example, to ensure that it is incomprehensible to an unauthorized person, or if we have taken additional measures to ensure that a high risk does not manifest itself, we do not have to transmit information about the breach to you.

-If you believe that the processing of your personal data is in violation of the obligations set forth in the GDPR, you have the right to file a grievance with the Supervisory Authority.
-The Supervisory Authority in the Czech Republic is the Office for Personal Data Protection.
+If you believe that the processing of your personal data violates the obligations set out in the GDPR, you have the right to lodge a complaint with a supervisory authority.
+The supervisory authority in the Czech Republic is the Office for Personal Data Protection.